scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Cleaning under-sampling techniques
 ----------------------------------

-cleaning under-sampling methods "clean" the feature space by removing either "noisy" or observations that are "too easy to classify", depending on the method.
+Cleaning under-sampling methods "clean" the feature space by removing either "noisy" or observations that are "too easy to classify", depending on the method.
 The final number of observations in each targeted class varies with the cleaning method and can't be specified by the user.